These easy to follow tips for making the perfect jam, will have you making jam in no time.

-If you’re not able to get hold of a decent thermometer such as a Thermapen, there are other ways in which you can test if the jam is at the critical setting stage.
+If you’re not able to get hold of a suitable thermometer there are other ways in which you can test if the jam is at the critical setting stage.

 - Dip a large wooden spoon in your jam.
 Jam can be very hot so take care when doing this.
 Twist it several times to cool the jam a little and then check the consistency of the drips of jam that come off the side of the spoon.
-Ideally the jam should come together to form larger drips, rather than lots of small droplets.
+Ideally, the jam should come together to form larger drops, rather than lots of small droplets.